Sheeda: Origin

 The Sheeda are not extra-dimensional, inhuman, or diabolical.
 They are from the future: roughly one billion years from now.
 They are either a mutated or genetically engineered form of humanity, or they are the race that replaced humanity.
 Whichever it is, the Earth now orbits a dying sun, and mismanagement of the planet by the Sheeda has reduced it to a wasteland.
 The black flowers of Slaughter Swamp now cover the Earth, the seas are reduced to mist.

 In this world live the Sheeda.
 Their culture is horrific - described as 'a grim parody of civilization' by one character.
-Its arts, sciences and ecology are at a standstill.
-However, they have discovered time travel technology.
+Its arts, sciences and ecology are at a standstill, but they have discovered time travel technology.
 Using this, they travel back through time, come to a certain era, and lay waste to the planet, taking almost everything of value and taking most of the populace as slaves.
 First, it provides for their world, since it has fallen into shambles, and second, it gives the populace something to do besides plot an uprising.

 In an interview Grant Morrison explained that:

 "[These soldiers] are recruited into an apocalyptic battle with some ancient Enemies of Humanity, a race of beings called the Sheeda, who are familiar to us from folk tale and legend as 'the Unseelie Court', or the people of 'Faerie' among many other names.
 Periodically, these Sheeda arrive like locusts in their millions in huge floating 'Castles' they use to 'harvest' civilizations which have reached their peak.
 The Sheeda ransack these cultures and take away their treasures, their achievements, their learning to enrich their own burned-out culture".
 "The name is from the Irish Sidhe, pronounced 'Shee', as in banshee.
 The Sidhe were the Fairy Folk, the strange ones from the hills who haunt the old legends of so many cultures.
 I had a wild idea about what these legends might REALLY be describing and realized I'd found the perfect villains for this story.
 I based my portrayal of the Sheeda civilization itself on a dark, inverted Goth image of Queen Elizabeth 1's England.
 They're very evil, decadent and corrupt but as I say we don't reveal their TRUE nature and who they really are until later in the series.
 In FRANKENSTEIN! issue 4 in fact, 'Frankenstein vs. Fairyland'".

 In the representation of Sheeda's language depicted in Shining Knight #4 Morrison used the Ogham alphabet.